Clara, the legal OS for startups, secures investment from The LegalTech Fund as it comes out of beta

 A first of its kind legal OS, Clara aims to become an integral part of the software stack for startups around the world having already worked with accelerators like Techstars and 500 to help their cohorts form companies and organise their legals.

-On Clara, founders can digitally form companies in different jurisdictions, generate and sign agreements, build cap tables and structure data rooms u.
+On Clara, founders can digitally form companies in different jurisdictions, generate and sign agreements, build cap tables and structure data rooms.
 Clara ensures that founders can navigate due diligence and funding rounds with a clean corporate structure and be prepared at every stage of their journey from starting up to scaling up.

 As part of Clara's free Start subscription founders can access many of the tools they need to get their startup off the ground.
-This includes educating on key legal concepts, access to legal documents, the ability to create cap tables, as well as shareable data rooms and a health check to fill any critical gaps before speaking with investors.
+This includes education on key legal concepts, access to legal documents, the ability to create cap tables, as well as shareable data rooms and a health check to fill any critical gaps before speaking with investors.

 Clara's emergence from its beta phase brings improved features and functionality for the 1,200+ companies currently using it, including easy company formation in key jurisdictions through which VCs and accelerators typically invest.
 The platform includes improved cap table features and streamlined legal document automation.
 Clara will expand into new jurisdictions in the coming year and continue to release new and improved features to its users.